GauthierRoy/pizza_api_ml/README.md

 # Pizza Request Success Predictor

-A machine learning service that predicts whether a Reddit "Random Acts of Pizza" request will be fulfilled, built as part of a take-home challenge for CybelAngel's machine learning engineer position.
+A machine learning service that predicts whether a Reddit "Random Acts of Pizza" request will be fulfilled.

 ## 📋 Project Overview